ErwinRussel/spring-kafka-postgres/README.md

 ## TODO:

-* Add FastJSON and Zstandard for messages
+* Add FastJSON and Zstandard for serialization and compression of messages